-The recently concluded Census 1961 Feasibility Study was conducted to ascertain whether the complete 1961 Census data collection can be digitised and the information extracted and made available online in a highly versatile form similar to the newer Censuses.
+The Census 1961 Feasibility Study (concluded in 2017) was conducted to ascertain whether the complete 1961 Census data collection can be digitised and the information extracted and made available online in a highly versatile form similar to the newer Censuses.

 The study was conducted in two parts by the authors in cooperation with the Office for National Statistics (ONS) from September 2015 to March 2017.
 The feasibility was tested by designing a digitisation pipeline, applying state-of-the-art page recognition systems, importing extracted fields into a database, applying sophisticated post-processing and quality assurance techniques and evaluating the results.
 The main questions to be answered were: What is the best way of digitising the material to maximise the quality of the output and is the quality high enough to satisfy the requirements of a trustworthy Census 1961 database with public access?